ComputeCanada/druid-dashboard/tests/README.md

 Selenium testing is always somewhat painful and/or laborious, or at least that seems to be a common opinion.
-There are two factors in this project and my dev/test environment that complicates things a bit.
+There are two factors in this project and my dev/test environment that complicate things a bit.
 Actually quite a lot.

 The first issue is the networking which is a result of the container setup I have.
 The containers are important as a way of both easily standing up and